javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 There's a drawback:

-- `samesite` is ignored (not supported) by very old browsers, year 2017 or so.
+- `samesite` is ignored (not supported) by very old browsers, the year 2017 or so.

 **So if we solely rely on `samesite` to provide protection, then old browsers will be vulnerable.**